Verifying Integer Programming Results: Introduction

-For linear programming (LP), duality theory tells us that an optimal primal solution and an optimal dual solution are sufficient to facilitate effective verification of optimality.
+For linear programming, duality theory tells us that an optimal primal solution and an optimal dual solution are sufficient to facilitate effective verification of optimality.
 In the case of checking infeasibility, a Farkas certificate will do.
-Therefore, verifying LP results, at least in the case when exact rational arithmetic is used, is rather straightforward.
-However, the situation with MILP is drastically different.
-From a theoretical perspective, even though some notions of duality for MILP have been formulated (see the survey \cite{GR07}), small (i.e. polynomial size) certificates for infeasibility or optimality of MILPs may not even exist.
-As a result, there are many forms that certificates could take: a branch-and-bound tree, a list of derived cutting planes, a superadditive dual function, or other possibilities for problems with special structures such as pure integer linear programming and binary programming (see, for example, \cite{BE,nullstellensatz,klabjan,La04}).
+Therefore, verifying \lp results, at least in the case when exact rational arithmetic is used, is rather straightforward.
+However, the situation with \mip is drastically different.
+From a theoretical perspective, even though some notions of duality for \mip have been formulated~\cite{GR07}, small (i.e. polynomial size) certificates for infeasibility or optimality may not even exist.
+As a result, there are many forms that certificates could take: a branch-and-bound tree, a list of derived cutting planes, a superadditive dual function, or other possibilities for problems with special structures such as pure integer linear programming and binary programming~\cite{BE,nullstellensatz,klabjan,La04}.
 Which format would be preferred for certificate verification is not entirely clear, and in this paper we provide reasoning behind our choice.

-From a software perspective, MILP result certification is also considerably more complicated than LP certification.
+From a software perspective, \mip result certification is also considerably more complicated than \lp certification.
 Even though most solvers adopt the branch-and-cut paradigm, they typically do not make the computed branch-and-bound tree or generated cuts readily available, and they may also utilize many other techniques including constraint propagation, conflict analysis, or reduced cost fixing.
 Thus, even if a solver did print out all information used to derive its solution, a verifier capable of interpreting such information would itself be highly complex, contradicting our desire for a simple verifier.
-As a result, other than accepting the results of an exact solver such as \cite{hybrid}, the best that many people can do today to ``verify'' the results of a solver on a MILP instance is to solve the instance by several different solvers and check if the results match or minimally check that an optimal solution is indeed feasible and has the correct objective function value as done by the solution checker in \cite{miplib2010}.
+As a result, other than accepting the results of an exact solver such as \cite{hybrid}, the best that many people can do today to ``verify'' the results of a solver on a \mip instance is to solve the instance by several different solvers and check if the results match or minimally check that a returned solution is indeed feasible and has the objective function value claimed, as is done by the solution checker in \cite{miplib2010}.